lorranluiz/planificacaocconomica/README.md

 cd planificacaocconomica
 npm install
 ```

+<a id="support"></a>
+## 💖 Support This Project
+This project is open-source and built with dedication to help the community.
+If you find it useful and would like to support its development, consider making a donation.
+Your support helps keep this project alive and evolving! 🚀

+🔹 Ways to support:
+- GitHub Sponsors
+- PayPal: your-email@example.com
+Every contribution, big or small, makes a difference.
+Thank you for your support! 💙

 <a id="contact"></a>
 ## 📧 Contact
 If you have any questions, please raise an issue or contact us at lorranluiz@id.uff.br .